migel0/gke-rabbitmq/README.md

 # gke-rabbitmq-test

 ## Deploy a Kubernetes cluster in GKE and a RabbitMQ cluster too using Terraform.
+Additionaly
+##  go application for check service healht and send messages to a queue

+This repo deploy a test scenario:
-This repo deploys private a GKE cluster on Google Cloud using Google Actions.
-Also deploy RabbitMQ operator and cluster.
+ - First deploy a private a GKE cluster on Google Cloud using Google Actions.Also deploy RabbitMQ operator and cluster.
+ - Second build a  tiny go application, into a Docker and deploy  simple chart in GKE.

-Keeping in mind the GKE cluster is private, for manage the k8s a Bastion VM machine is included in de deployemts.
+Keeping in mind the GKE cluster is private, with the goal to manage the cluster and the app deployments also  a Bastion VM machine is included.
+I forget it!
+Bastion also is configure as github runner for run some Github Actions,again a need as soon as GKE cluster is private.

 ----------------------